 Cooking Oils

-Oils This is a quick summary for the practical cook drawn from more detailed pages on this site.
+Bottles and Cans of Cooking Oils This is a quick summary for the practical cook.
+For more detailed information see our Oils & Fats page.

 Avoid for All Frying and Baking

-The fast food industry found these totally unusable because they become rancid immediately and completely unusable within a few hours (beef tallow was so stable it lasted a month).
+The fast food industry found these totally unusable because they started to become rancid immediately upon heating and were completely unusable within a few hours (beef tallow was so stable it lasted a month).
 Products of rancidity are suspected carcinogens.
 If these oils aren't good enough for Burger King why would you use them?

-• Canola Oil - oxidation 5.5 - highly controversial.
+• Canola Oil - stability 5.5 - highly controversial.

 • "Vegetable Oil" - (whatever oil is cheapest at the time)